 Every community knows that leisure and recreational time is an important part of their residents’ quality of life, and Fairhope is no exception to this rule.
 With plenty of parks to enjoy, from the Fairhope Municipal Pier and Park that is known as the city’s “town square” and is home to the original commercial pier built in 1894, to the Fairhoper’s Community Park with its 2,200 square foot splash pad and corkscrew slides, there are a wide variety of options for both residents and visitors alike to enjoy the outdoors.
 Nature lovers will fall in love with Knoll Park’s natural state which has become a favorite of bird watchers, as well as the Beach Park Tree Trail with its 500 species of trees.
 Families with little ones appreciate Fels Toddler Park, and those with four-legged family members are able to enjoy the two acre Fairhope Dog Park where small and large dogs have their own areas to play.
 Whether visitors are looking for an enjoyable stroll through Fairhope’s charming downtown, or they simply want to enjoy some of the beauty of the local environment, there’s truly something for everyone in this beautiful city.
 To learn more about Fairhope, call our office to set up a tour.

-Pristine bottom unit located in The Oaks of Fairhope.
-This lovely split floor plan features an open kitchen with granite counter tops, a breakfast bar and breakfast area...
+This lovely unit located in The Oaks of Fairhope features a split floor plan, an open kitchen with granite counter tops, custom pantry, breakfast bar and breakfast area. ...

 © Baldwin County Association of Realtors, Inc. Information deemed to be reliable but not guaranteed.
 The data relating to real estate for sale on this website comes in part from the Broker Reciprocitysm Program.
 Listing broker has attempted to offer accurate data, but buyers are advised to confirm all items.
 Information last updated on .